SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ## Exercise 7.4 Adding an Annotation for a Contact Card

 In this exercise you will add an annotation of type **@Communication.Contact** with properties referring to the\
-new external entities, and enhance the object page header to show a contact card link.
+new external entities, and enhance the Object Page header to show a contact card link.

 In SAP Business Application Studio explorer pane, open file **srv/common.cds**.\
 (16) Add the following code to section **add contact card annotation** at the end of the file: